Pauwlo/Bro/Install/README.md

 Disable automatic rules.

-##### Multitasking

-Do not show what I can snap next to it.

-#### Personalization

-##### Colors

-Set default Windows mode to Dark, if it was set to Light.

-##### Start

-Choose which folders appear on Start: Settings only.

 #### Gaming

-Disable Xbox Game Bar.

-#### Ease of Access

-##### Keyboard

-Don't allow the shortcut keys to start Sticky Keys, Toggle Keys and Filter Keys.
+Don't open Xbox Game Bar using a button on a controller.

 ### Connect to the Internet

 Connect your computer to the internet.

-Choose if you want to enable network discovery on the sidebar (Yes or No).
-Recommended if you trust your network.

-Sometimes, Windows will detect that you're now connected to the internet and will show you a new prompt for using a Microsoft account (like OOBE).
-If so, click OK, then "Ignore for now".
+Set the network as Private if you trust it.

+Windows may show you various prompts for using a Microsoft account instead of a local account.
+Always decline these *not-intrusive-at-all* messages.

 Run Windows Update until you're up to date.
 You will probably have to restart your computer several times.
 If you have errors, wait 5-10 minutes, and try again.
 Some updates are installing in background, and Windows Update app won't show them.